emacsmirror/bufferfile/README.md

 ## Frequently asked questions

-### What is the difference between bufferfile and the built-in Emacs and dired rename and delete functions?
+### What is the difference between bufferfile and the built-in Emacs rename and delete functions?

-Here are the limitations of Emacs' built-in and Dired functions:
+Here are the limitations of Emacs' built-in functions:

-- **Renaming**: Indirect buffers point to the correct buffer, but their names are not updated.
+- Renaming: Indirect buffers point to the correct file path, but their buffer names become outdated.
-- **Deleting**: Indirect buffers are not removed when the base buffer or an indirect buffer is deleted.
+- Deleting: Indirect buffers are not removed when the base buffer or another indirect buffer is deleted.

-The *bufferfile* package addresses these issues by ensuring that buffer names are updated when renaming a file and that all buffers, including indirect buffers, are deleted when removing a file.
+**The bufferfile package addresses these issues by ensuring that buffer names are updated when renaming a file and that all buffers, including indirect buffers, are deleted when a file is removed.**

-These limitations of the built-in functions motivated the development of *bufferfile*, which enhances support for renaming and deleting buffers, including indirect buffers.
+These limitations of the built-in functions motivated the development of *bufferfile*, which improves support for renaming and deleting buffers, including indirect buffers.

 ## Author and License